brianmickey/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 0 - Brian Mickey

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [August 31, Friday, 2018].

 ## Log

-### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+### R0D0
+Missed days and haven't been keeping track, so I am counting from the beginning to start (and keep) my streak going.
+Worked on my personal site and github.